ecmwf-lab/climetlab-s2s-ai-competition/README.md

 The `training-input` dataset consists in data from three different models : ECMWF (ecmf), ECCC (cwao), NCEP (eccc).
 These data are hindcast data.
 This is used as the input for training the ML models.
-This dataset is available as grib, netcdf or zarr
+This dataset is available as grib, netcdf or zarr.
-The dates in this dataset are from 1998 for the oldest, to 2019/12/31 for the most recent.
+In this dataset, the data is available from 1998 for the oldest, to 2019/12/31 for the most recent.
   - ECMWF hindcast data in `training-input` dataset
     - forecast_time : from 2000/01/01 to 2019/12/31, weekly every 7 days (every Thurday).
     - lead_time : 0 to 46 days